MartinRamdane/R-Type/README.md

 ### Client side
 The Client is the player's program.
 It connects to the server, creates/joins a game instance and displays the game.
 It is itself divided into 3 parts :
 * Game display
-* Managing connections/communication with the server
+* Managing connections/communication with the server using TCP and UDP.
 * Parsing data received from the server
 ### Server side (networking)
 The server is the program that manages networking and handle data received / sent from/to the client.
 It uses an RFC specially made for the R-TYPE.
 The server also interacts with the game engine.